dreamofwhy/FirstGitPractice/README.md

 ### From the command line: ###

 0. Do not copy and paste these commands.
-The " and " do not copy well.
+The " and " does not copy well.
 1. In the following commands, anything past a `#` is a comment for your understanding.

 1. `git clone git@github.com:USERNAME/FirstGitPractice.git # clone the repository to your local machine`